NUSTM/GMNER/README.md

 Here are code and dataset for our ACL2023 paper: [Grounded Multimodal Named Entity Recognition on Social Media](https://aclanthology.org/2023.acl-long.508.pdf)

+## Updates

+### 20230728: Twitter10000 v2.0

+We have made some revisions to the Twitter10000 dataset.
+In Twitter10000 v2.0, we made several detailed revisions to the BIO tagging and bounding box annotations, improving the alignment between the two to ensure a more accurate and consistent relationship.

 ## Dataset

 Our dataset is built on two benchmark MNER datasets, i.e., Twitter-15 (Zhang